italomaia/flask-empty/README.md

 ## Macros

-You can use the jinja2 macros available in **templates/macros** to easily integrate your jinja2 templates with flask extensions like wtforms and commons tasks like showing flash messages.
+You can use the jinja2 macros available in **templates/macros** to easily integrate your jinja2 templates with flask extensions like wtforms and common tasks like showing flash messages.

 Available macros, **formhelpers** and **flashing** are very useful.

 ## Blueprints

-You can create blueprints easily with **flask new-app <name>**.
+You can create blueprints easily with `make new-app`.
 The will live, by default at **apps** folder.
 Remember to configure your blueprints in **config.py** so that they can be properly loaded.